 RSS feeds are a great way to stay on top of news and blogs, but that’s hardly all they’re good for these days.
-As the technology has evolved, it’s slowly worked its way into everyday applications that can help make your daily activities easier and faster.
-If you’re looking for ways to more fully incorporate RSS into your technology repertoire, here are 25 applications, sites and ideas that can help you make the most of RSS.
-There are tons of little ways you can use RSS feeds to help you make your daily tasks, errands and life in general a little easier.
+As technology has evolved, it’s slowly worked its way into everyday applications that can help make your daily activities easier and faster.
+If you’re looking for ways to more fully incorporate RSS into your technology repertoire, here are 25 applications, sites, and ideas that can help you make the most of RSS.
+There are tons of little ways you can use RSS feeds to help you make your daily tasks, errands, and life, in general, a little easier.

 - Track packages.
 Whether you’re ordering things for work or just love to shop online SimpleTracking can make keeping track of packages easier than ever.
-Users can copy an RSS feed link for their packages into their reader and get notified any time there is new information about the location of their orders.
+Users can copy an RSS feed link for their packages into their reader and receive notifications anytime there is new information about the location of their orders.

 - Remember to bring an umbrella.
 RSS feeds are a great way to keep on top of what’s going on in the world around you, including the weather.
 You can get up to the minute reports on the conditions letting you know what to wear in the morning or how long your evening commute might take.
 Severe storm warnings and updates will also appear in your feed, letting you know when and how to prepare.

-RSS feeds are great time killers at work, collaborate and get things done faster.
+RSS feeds are great time savers at work, allowing you to collaborate and get things done faster.

 - Get your email.
 For those with several email accounts, or just those who want unobtrusive notices of new mail, RSS has a solution.
 Pop2RSS is a program that allows users to get their POP-based email converted into an RSS feed so users can read it without ever opening up their email management program.
 Or, if you’re a Gmail user, you can sign up to get your emails in RSS format as well.